Case study: Identifying 4 emerging roles in content

 Who was involved?

-I identified this framework on my own, and had been socializing it with colleagues who I worked with and responding to their feedback.
+I identified this framework on my own after synthesizing other frameworks in the industry and iterating toward clarity with a UX design manager that I reported to.
+I had been socializing my framework with colleagues who I worked with and responding to their feedback.

 How was the problem solved?